reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 - Each book has information about the author, date of publication, number of instances, and users that currently own the book.
 - The user can see all books and borrow them.

-After sketching which data tables need to contain, we will create those objects in the Java code.
+After sketching which data tables we need, we will create those objects in the Java code.

 ### Sketching Database Entities